thunderbird/thunderbird-release-docs/processes/yearly_esr.md

 	* Create new ESR repository (e.g. bug 1971482)
 	* Support new ESR in fxci-config (e.g. bug 1972938)

-**Creating Balrog rules**
+# Creating Balrog rules

 Rule updates for `esr` channel should be performed on Balrog staging *and* production.

+## `esr` channel
-1. For `esr` channel, create duplicate of bottommost rule:
+1. Create duplicate of bottommost rule
-	* Set background rate to zero
+2. Set background rate to zero
-	* Decrease priority by 5
+3. Decrease priority by 5
-	* Update version cutoff to be less than the new ESR version plus one (e.g. for ESR 128, set it to `<129.0`)
+4. Update version cutoff to be less than the new ESR version plus one (e.g. for ESR 128, set it to `<129.0`)
-	* Update alias to new ESR version (e.g. `thunderbird-esr128` to `thunderbird-esr140`)
+5. Update alias to new ESR version (e.g. `thunderbird-esr128` to `thunderbird-esr140`)

+## `esr-cdntest` channel
-2. For `esr-cdntest` channel, create duplicate of bottommost rule:
+1. Create duplicate of bottommost rule
-	* Set background rate to 100
+2. Set background rate to 100
-	* Decrease priority by 5
+3. Decrease priority by 5
-	* Update version cutoff to be less than the new ESR version plus one (e.g. for ESR 128, set it to `<129.0`)
+4. Update version cutoff to be less than the new ESR version plus one (e.g. for ESR 128, set it to `<129.0`)
-	* Update alias to new ESR version (e.g. `thunderbird-esr128-cdntest` to `thunderbird-esr140-cdntest`)
+5. Update alias to new ESR version (e.g. `thunderbird-esr128-cdntest` to `thunderbird-esr140-cdntest`)
-	* Update channel of previous bottommost rule from `esr-cdntest*` to `esr-cdntest`
+6. Update channel of previous bottommost rule from `esr-cdntest*` to `esr-cdntest`

+## `esr-localtest` channel
-3. For `esr-localtest` channel, create duplicate of bottommost rule:
+1. Create duplicate of bottommost rule
-	* Set background rate to 100
+2. Set background rate to 100
-	* Decrease priority by 5
+3. Decrease priority by 5
-	* Update version cutoff to be less than the new ESR version plus one (e.g. for ESR 128, set it to `<129.0`)
+4. Update version cutoff to be less than the new ESR version plus one (e.g. for ESR 128, set it to `<129.0`)
-	* Update alias to new ESR version (e.g. `thunderbird-esr128-localtest` to `thunderbird-esr140-localtest`)
+5. Update alias to new ESR version (e.g. `thunderbird-esr128-localtest` to `thunderbird-esr140-localtest`)
-	* Update channel of previous bottommost rule from `esr-localtest*` to `esr-localtest`
+6. Update channel of previous bottommost rule from `esr-localtest*` to `esr-localtest`

-**Updating Thunderbird taskgraph**
+# Updating Thunderbird taskgraph

-Search all files in taskcluster/ folder for references to previous ESR, such as the string `esr128`, and update them to new ESR.
+Search all files in `taskcluster/` folder for references to previous ESR, such as the string `esr128`, and update them to new ESR.

-Non-exhaustive list of special cases:
+## Non-exhaustive list of special cases

 * `taskcluster/comm_taskgraph/transforms/update_verify_config.py`
 	* Update `esr*-next` in `INCLUDE_VERSION_REGEXES` with new ESR version number (e.g. `esr128-next` to `esr140-next`)